Intercept Pharmaceuticals: Regulatory Snub Unsettles Liver Therapy Front-Runner (NASDAQ:ICPT)

 Time to Buy the Dip?

 FDA’s rejection of Intercept’s obeticholic acid (Ocaliva/OCA) for liver fibrosis due to NASH (nonalcoholic steatohepatitis) was a shocker, not only for the company and its investors but also the patients who were looking for the first-ever FDA-certified treatment for the chronic and fatal liver disease.
 Notwithstanding the side effects, the drug had statistically significant results to back up its benefits, and therefore a better chance of clearing the FDA hurdle.
-With ~10% of the U.S. population suffering from the illness, the drug could have added a market opportunity worth billions of dollars for Intercept.
+With ~10% of the U.S. adults suffering from the illness, the drug could have added a market opportunity worth billions of dollars for Intercept.

 However, the pathophysiology of NASH is complex, making the therapeutic development highly uncertain, with too many unknowns on the path for approval.
 The competitors such as Gilead Sciences, Inc. (GILD), and Genfit SA (GNFT) had already suffered setbacks in their mid-stage and late-stage trials, respectively.
 From the initial action date on March 26, Intercept itself had its PDUFA date for OCA pushed back by three months owing to repeated postponements of the advisory committee meetings.
 However, nothing deterred the management from preparing for the launch as they drew up post-approval marketing plans, while the investors waited for a rich capital gain.
 However, as of early June, the stock had lost ~37% for this year, compared to ~9% gain in the NASDAQ Biotechnology Index, and with the consensus revenue estimate not keeping up with the historical pace, we highlighted a ‘Buying’ opportunity in the stock.
 Now that the company shares have dived ~39% since the decision, is it time to jump the ship or ‘Buy the dip?